coz-labo/coz/README.md

 For example,

 + Generate Javascript and Python entity from database definition.
-+ Generate `package.json` and `bower.json` sharing same meta data.
 + Generate Web API document and Swift client entity from json schema objects.
-+ Generate empty test case files from project files.
++ Generate skelton test case files from project files.

 ### Why This?

 + **Lightweight and fast**
 + coz does nothing bud file templating, it's very fast.
 + **Unopinionated and flexible**
 + coz could be used to any kind of strings files.
 + Bunch of options to manipulate files.
 + Could be used by CLI or programmatically.
 + **Simple and extensible**
 + coz provides ways to customize, like registering your own template engine.